manimino/ducks/README.md

 ### Project status

-Beta, it probably works but I wouldn't put it in prod yet.
+Beta, it probably works, but I wouldn't put it in prod yet.

 ### Example